 Hormonal therapy is used when the cancer’s growth is spurred by the absorption of naturally occurring hormones in the body.
 These cancers affect hormone-sensitive tissues such as the prostate or the breasts.
 In these cases, your doctor may decide to limit or block hormone production by administering certain drugs, or he or she may opt for removing the organs that produce the hormone feeding the cancer.
 Like chemotherapy, hormone therapy is effective against cancers that have spread throughout the body.

 Some cancers need hormones to grow.
-Hormone therapy keeps cancer cells from getting or using the hormones they need.
+Hormonal therapy keeps cancer cells from getting or using the hormones they need.
 It is systemic therapy.

 The doctor gives medicine that stops the production of certain hormones or prevents the hormones from working.